Dexter-Universe/nmap_Auto_NSE/README.md

 It is an interactive tool.

-You can give IPs for scanning as txt file or single IP, and it will do a full port tcp scan, udp scan, and script vuln scan.
+You can give IPs for scanning as txt file or single IP, it will do a full port tcp scan, udp scan, and script vuln scan.
 After the tcp scan, the tool will fetch the details from the nmap output.xml file and initiate service-based script scans as per each service detected on ips.

 It will save all scan output to the same location.